 The second part of the assessment looks at whether you have a 'limited capability for work-related activity'.
 This decides whether you'll be placed in the 'support group' or classed as having 'limited capability for work-related activity'.
 This assessment also has a list of descriptors.
 If at least one of them applies to you, you'll be placed in the support group.
-See Appendix 2 in this information for the list of descriptors.
+See Appendix 2 on page 30 of this information for the list of descriptors.